EmceeEscher/DIS-3D-game/README.md

 The following assets were used under the CC-BY license, with modification:

 Found on Google Poly:
-"FeatherShell" model by Don Whitaker
+"FeatherShell" by Don Whitaker
-"metlic rode" model by Ghulam Rasool
+"metlic rode" by Ghulam Rasool
-"Spike" model by Dana Payne
+"Spike" by Dana Payne
-"Portal" model by Poly by Google
+"Portal" by Poly by Google
+"Skeleton Key" by Jerad Bitner

 Found on freesound.org:
 "Space choir" by trilly82